SJoshua/BBTT-Time-Capsule-2019/API.md

 | callback | String | Yes      | The current url. |

 ### sign
 Use this method to bind user's wechat account.
-Please redirect to this API before any action.
+Please redirect to this API **before any action**.
 After getting user's OpenID, the API will redirect to the url specified in `callback`.

 HTTP Request Method: **GET**